 In March 2020, the World Health Organization declared the novel strain of coronavirus, COVID-19, a global pandemic.
-The COVID-19 pandemic has continued to spread and evolve.
+Since then, the COVID-19 pandemic has continued to spread and evolve.
 The related public health measures, including orders to shelter in place, travel restrictions, and mandated business closures, have adversely affected workforces, organizations, Customers, economies, and financial markets globally, leading to an economic downturn and increased market volatility.
-While some of these measures have been relaxed in certain parts of the world as increasing numbers of people have received COVID-19 vaccines, others have remained in place with some areas continuing to experience renewed outbreaks and surges in infection rates.
-The extent to which such measures are removed or new measures are put in place will depend upon how the pandemic evolves, as well as the distribution of available vaccines, the rates at which they are administered, and the emergence of new variants of the virus.
+The extent to which such measures are renewed or new measures are put in place will depend upon how the pandemic and the global response continues to evolve, including the distribution of available vaccines, the rates at which they are administered, the emergence of new variants of the virus, and the possible development of endemic status for COVID-19.

 The pandemic, as well as intensified measures undertaken to contain the spread of COVID-19, has impacted our day-to-day operations.
-Like many other companies, the majority of our workforce is working remotely and engaging with prospects and Customers who are also generally working remotely.
-While the shelter-in-place restrictions enacted in the United States in the second quarter of 2020 have largely been lifted, many Customer, employee, and industry events continue to be virtual-only experiences due to the pandemic.
+Like many other companies, the majority of our workforce has been working remotely and engaging with prospects and Customers who have also generally been working remotely.
+While public health measures in the United States have largely lifted, many Customer, employee, and industry events continue to be virtual-only experiences due to the pandemic.
 Live event attendance and sponsorship is one of the ways we have historically connected with prospective Customers.
 We rely on events, such as Money20/20, for a portion of our lead generation.
+A contingent of our employees attended Money20/20 in person in 2021, but the possibility of future variants of COVID-19 creates continuing uncertainty around live industry events in 2022.
 Because our solution is technical and requires in-depth discussions around Customer use cases, it can be challenging to acquire new Customers through predominantly online outreach, such as virtual events, email, and targeted ads.
 We have also observed fatigue from prospective Customers around attending virtual events, making it more difficult to acquire Customers through such events.
-While we cannot predict with any certainty, we expect live events to return throughout the second half of 2021, including Money20/20.
-However, the COVID-19 pandemic and any cancellation or postponement of live events may impair our ability to acquire new Customers and prospects.
-Any cancellation or postponement of live events may also result in the loss of financial commitments made to such events.
-In addition, we may incur increased workforce costs, including costs associated with implementing additional personnel and workplace safety protocols when the majority of our employees return to an office, and workplace or labor claims and disputes related to COVID-19.
+Any cancellation or postponement of live events may impair our ability to acquire new Customers and prospects and may also result in the loss of financial commitments made to such events.
+In addition, we may incur increased workforce costs, including costs associated with implementing additional personnel and workplace safety protocols when our employees return to an office, and workplace or labor claims and disputes related to COVID-19.

-The continued spread and evolution of COVID-19 could also have an adverse impact on our vendors, partners, and Customers, therefore materially and adversely impacting our business, results of operations, and overall financial performance in future periods.
-For example, we have experienced, and may continue to experience, a decrease in processing volumes from certain Customers, particularly those in industries that are heavily impacted by shelter-in-place orders, such as travel; delayed sales cycles, including Customers and prospective Customers delaying contract signing or contract renewals; and delays in launching strategic partnerships and opportunities.
-These disruptions could continue to adversely affect our business, results of operations, and financial condition, and could have other currently unforeseen negative impacts on us.
+Any continued spread and evolution of COVID-19 could also have an adverse impact on our vendors, partners, and Customers, therefore materially and adversely impacting our business, results of operations, and overall financial performance in future periods.
+For example, we have experienced, and may continue to experience, a decrease in processing volumes from certain Customers, particularly those in industries that are heavily impacted by various public health measures, such as travel; delayed sales cycles, including Customers and prospective Customers delaying contract signing or contract renewals; and delays in launching strategic partnerships and opportunities.
+These disruptions could continue to adversely affect our business, results of operations, and financial condition, and could have other negative impacts on us.